A researcher by trade, curious by nature. Writer, photographer, tech lover, crazy about cooking and eating (or maybe I'm just Italian).

 - The boot is very spacious.

 - There are lots of handy "stuff holders" within arm's reach.
-You can confortably and stably allocate your phone, wallet, keys, telepass/EZpass, coins, chewing gums, pen drives, gate remote and more.
+You can comfortably and stably store your phone, wallet, keys, telepass/EZpass, coins, chewing gums, pen drives, gate remote and more.

 - The Stop&Start system is smart: if you stopped on LPG, you restart on LPG, not petrol.

-- I can see how people wouldn't want all of the cruise control functions into the steering wheel spokes.
+- I can see how people wouldn't want all of the cruise control functions in the steering wheel spokes.
 I don't mind them being there though.
 They're actually growing on me.